mackles/fhirlighter/README.md

 # FHIRLighter

-A FHIRPath expression parser and evaluator implemented in Rust as a learning project for both Rust programming and parser implementation.

 ## Overview

-FHIRLighter is a basic implementation of the [FHIRPath specification](https://www.hl7.org/fhirpath/) - a path-based navigation and extraction language for FHIR resources.
+A FHIRPath expression parser and evaluator implemented in Rust to minimally implement the [FHIRPath specification](https://www.hl7.org/fhirpath/) .
+Focused on small binary sizes and support for SQL on FHIR operations, forgoing semantic validation and other functions which return collections.

 ## Architecture